gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 only perform an INIT in plain text.
 Supporting this option opens up the SCTP association to an availability attack, where an capable attacker may be able to hijack the SCTP association.
-Therefore an implementation should only support and enable this option if restart is cruical.
+Therefore an implementation should only support and enable this option if restart is crucial.

 To mount the attack the attacker needs to be able to process copies of packets sent from the target endpoint towards its peer for the targeted SCTP association.
-In addition the attacker needs to be able to send IP packets with an source address of the target's peer.
-If the attacker can send an SCTP INIT that appear to be from the peer, the target if allowing this option will generate an INIT ACK back, and assuming the attacker succesfully completes the restart handshake process the attack has managed to change the VTAG for the association and the peer will no longer respond, leading to a SCTP assocaitons failure.
+In addition the attacker needs to be able to send IP packets with a source address of the target's peer.
+If the attacker can send an SCTP INIT that appear to be from the peer, if the target is allowing this option it will generate an INIT ACK back, and assuming the attacker succesfully completes the restart handshake process the attack has managed to change the VTAG for the association and the peer will no longer respond, leading to a SCTP associatons failure.

-A mitiagation an SCTP endpoint supporting Association Restart by means of plain text INIT SHOULD support is the following.
-The endpoint when receiving an INIT should send HEARTBEATs protected by CRYPTO CHUNK to its peer to validate that the peer is unreachable.
+As mitigation an SCTP endpoint supporting Association Restart by means of plain text INIT SHOULD support is the following.
+The endpoint receiving an INIT should send HEARTBEATs protected by CRYPTO CHUNK to its peer to validate that the peer is unreachable.
 If the endpoint receive an HEARTBEAT ACK within a reasonable time (at least a couple of RTTs) the restart INIT SHOULD be discarded as the peer obviously can respond, and thus have no need for a restart.
 A capable attacker can still succeed in its attack supressing the HEARTBEAT(s) through packet filtering, congestion overload or any other method preventing the HEARTBEATS or there ACKs to reach their destination.
-If it has been valdiated that the peer is unreachable, the INIT chunk will trigger the procedure described in {{RFC9260}} section 5.2.2
+If it has been validated that the peer is unreachable, the INIT chunk will trigger the procedure described in {{RFC9260}} section 5.2.2